 Still, the maths just don’t work.
 Out of the 1000 users in the scenario above, only a small part (let’s say 100 of them, and that’s already optimistic) would be paying customers.
 And if your service is charging them 20$/month (a common number for a software service that it’s just starting), this means you’ll be making just 2K a month.
 Not enough to even pay the monthly cost of the low-code tool.

 Moreover, you’re also in a kind of lock-in situation.
 You cannot just pay for the low-code tool one month (the month you develop your app) and then stop.
 You need to keep paying every month, not only to keep your app running but also to be able to improve and evolve it.
 And, since you’re starting, this will be often the case.

-Is there any way to make low-code tools work for indie developers?
+Is there any way to make low-code tools pricing work for indie developers?

-A perfect match that could be a win-win situation if we’re a little bit creative on the pricing model.
+I still believe low-code tools could be a perfect match for indie makers if we were a little bit creative on the pricing model.
 I don’t have THE solution but I think there are some options to explore.
 For instance, low-code tools could charge only for the number of paying customers of the app developed with the low-code tool (up to a certain ratio of free/paying customers).
 Or they could get a cut or percentage of the overall revenue of the software so that the more money the indie developer makes, the more money the low-code vendor makes.
 Sure, in both cases, there is more risk for the low-code vendor but still, it’s very small (the “risk” is just not making money, not really losing it since the cost of just keeping an app deployed in its cloud is very low) and the potential benefits are huge if the software product generated with the low-code tool end up becoming a unicorn.